Fantasy Football 2023: Quarterback salary cap draft rankings tiers

 $16 Jared Goff

-I'm willing to give Watson a pass for last year's poor play; he was set up to fail.
-But I wanted to see more crispness this summer, too.
+I was willing to give Watson a pass for last year's poor play; he was set up to fail.
+But I wanted to see more crispness this summer, too, and that never happened.
 So I'm torn here.
 I can't say Watson has a floor, but I can't ignore his upside, either.
+I bumped him down two bucks from earlier Shuffles.

 Cousins had stunningly ordinary efficiency metrics last year despite the presence of Justin Jefferson, perhaps the league's best receiver.
 Perhaps Cousins was playing hurt, as was discussed after the season, but we're also talking about a non-running veteran entering his age-35 season.
 The Vikings need another offensive piece to step forward if Cousins is going to stay inside the QB12 cutline — in other words, a weekly starter — this year.
 But a full year of T.J.
 Hockinson sounds nice, and I expect Jordan Addison to be a strong pro.